Charles Krauthammer: Religion

 Krauthammer stated that "atheism is the least plausible of all theologies.
 I mean, there are a lot of wild ones out there, but the one that clearly runs so contrary to what is possible, is atheism".
 Krauthammer opposed the Park51 project in Manhattan for "reasons of common decency and respect for the sacred.
 No commercial tower over Gettysburg, no convent at Auschwitz, and no mosque at Ground Zero.
 Build it anywhere but there."
 Krauthammer was critical of intelligent design, "a self-enclosed, tautological 'theory' whose only holding is that when there are gaps in some area of scientific knowledge — in this case, evolution — they are to be filled by God.
 It is a 'theory' that admits that evolution and natural selection explain such things as the development of drug resistance in bacteria and other such evolutionary changes within species, but that every once in a while God steps into this world of constant and accumulating change and says, 'I think I'll make me a lemur today.'
 A 'theory' that violates the most basic requirement of anything pretending to be science — that it be empirically disprovable."
 Of Kitzmiller v.
 Dover Area School District, he wrote: "Dover distinguished itself this Election Day by throwing out all eight members of its school board who tried to impose 'intelligent design' — today's tarted-up version of creationism — on the biology curriculum."
 Of the Kansas evolution hearings, he wrote: "In order to justify the farce that intelligent design is science, Kansas had to corrupt the very definition of science, dropping the phrase 'natural explanations for what we observe in the world around us,' thus unmistakably implying — by fiat of definition, no less — that the supernatural is an integral part of science.
 This is an insult both to religion and to science."
-He concluded: How ridiculous to make evolution the enemy of God.
+He concluded:How ridiculous to make evolution the enemy of God.
 What could be more elegant, more simple, more brilliant, more economical, more creative, indeed more divine than a planet with millions of life forms, distinct and yet interactive, all ultimately derived from accumulated variations in a single double-stranded molecule, pliable and fecund enough to give us mollusks and mice, Newton and Einstein?
 Even if it did give us the Kansas State Board of Education, too.
-He noted the scientific consensus on evolution, arguing that the religion–science controversy was a "false conflict".
+Krauthammer noted the scientific consensus on evolution, arguing that the religion–science controversy was a "false conflict".